Samaritan's Purse

 Emergency Field Hospital

-Ready to deploy at a moment’s notice, the Emergency Field Hospital provides medical relief in disaster-stricken areas where medical infrastructure is either damaged, overwhelmed or nonexistent.
-Each unit is customizable depending on the needs of the response and can include an emergency room, two operating theaters, a critical care unit and more than 50 inpatient beds.
-This resource has enabled Samaritan’s Purse medical staff to provide life-saving care to more than 24,500 patients.
-Recently it has helped provide surge capacity in the midst of the COVID-19 pandemic, life-saving medical care in Haiti after a devastating 7.2 magnitude earthquake, and critical care in response to violent fighting in Mosul, Iraq.
+Ready to deploy at a moment’s notice, the Emergency Field Hospital provides medical relief in disaster-stricken areas where medical infrastructure is either damaged, overwhelmed, or nonexistent.
+Each unit is customizable depending on the needs of the response and can include an emergency room, two operating theaters, a critical care unit, and more than 50 inpatient beds.
+This resource has enabled Samaritan’s Purse medical staff to provide life-saving care to more than 60,000 patients.
+Most recently, it has helped provide emergency care in Turkey after catastrophic earthquakes rocked the region in early 2023.

 World Medical Mission

-Each year the medical arm of Samaritan’s Purse sends hundreds of doctors, dentists and other medical professionals to 50 remote hospitals and clinics in the world’s least-developed countries, both as short-term volunteers and through its Post-Residency Program.
-World Medical Mission also supports remote mission hospitals by providing millions of dollars’ worth of critically needed medical equipment and supplies.
+Each year, World Medical Mission—the medical arm of Samaritan’s Purse—sends hundreds of doctors, dentists, and other medical professionals to 50 remote hospitals and clinics in the world’s least developed countries, both as short-term volunteers and through its Post-Residency Program.
+Since 1980, World Medical Mission has placed tens of thousands of volunteers across 82 countries.

 Children’s Heart Project

-This project brings children to North America to receive life-saving surgery not available in their home countries.
-To date, Samaritan’s Purse has arranged surgery for more than 1,430 children with heart defects, in partnership with 60 hospitals.
+This project brings children to North America and the Caribbean to receive life-saving surgery not available in their home countries.
+To date, Samaritan’s Purse has arranged surgery for more than 1,500 children with heart defects, in partnership with 81 hospitals.

 Cleft Lip and Palate Program